Insights & Resources

 Your standard home insurance policy was designed for a finished, occupied house, not an active construction site.
 Here's what Ontario homeowners need to know about coverage gaps during renovations, the underinsurance trap that follows them, and how claims actually get handled when things go wrong mid-project.

-Ontario's Auto Theft Crisis: How to Protect Your Vehicle and Your Insurance
+Ontario Auto Theft Crisis: Protect Your Vehicle and Insurance

 Auto theft in Ontario surged to crisis levels, with insurance claims topping $1.5 billion nationally in 2023 alone.
 Here is what Durham Region vehicle owners need to know about which cars are targeted, how modern thieves operate, and which insurance coverage actually protects you if your vehicle disappears from your driveway.

 What Is an Insurance Broker?
-How Ontario Brokers Work for You, Not the Insurer
+How Ontario Brokers Work for You

 An insurance broker is a licensed professional who works for you, not an insurance company.
 In Ontario, brokers are regulated by RIBO and can shop your coverage across multiple insurers to find the right policy at the right price.